Macroeconomic Statistics

 These courses, presented by the IMF Statistics Department, cover national accounts, prices, money and financial sector, balance of payments, financial soundness, and government finance.

 This course, presented by the Statistics Department, targets compilers with a certain degree of experience in the compilation and/or analysis of balance of payments and/or IIP.
-It aims at providing a deep understanding of the concepts, data sources and compilation techniques for balance of payments and IIP statistics and their application for addressing complex methodological issues.
+It aims to provide a deep understanding of the concepts, data sources and compilation techniques for balance of payments and IIP statistics and their application in addressing complex methodological issues.
 The course does not cover the basic balance of payments and IIP concepts.
 The intermediate level of the course presupposes participants’ familiarity with the basic concepts.
+The course will also elaborate on the topics being addressed during the current update of BPM6.

-The course consists of a series of lectures and workshops analyzing country cases with a strong data component and to allow peer learning and sharing of experiences.
-Recognizing the challenges in compiling data in emerging areas of user interest, the course emphasizes specific topics, such as estimating informal cross border activities and the treatment of special purpose entities.
-The course examines themes and challenges emerging from developments in global economy, and participants have the opportunity to discuss how these impact compilation work.
-Specific exercises are geared to integrating data compilation with Fund surveillance and policy advice; and to demonstrate the analytical uses of ESS.
+The course consists of a series of lectures and workshops analyzing country cases with a strong data component and is designed to allow peer learning and sharing of experiences.
+Recognizing the challenges in compiling data in emerging areas of user interest, the course emphasizes specific topics, such as estimating informal cross-border activities and the treatment of special purpose entities.
+The course examines themes and challenges emerging from developments in the global economy, and participants have the opportunity to discuss how these impact compilation work.
+Specific exercises are geared to integrate data compilation with Fund surveillance and policy advice; and to demonstrate the analytical uses of ESS.

 This course, presented by the Statistics Department, covers theoretical and practical issues related to the compilation of accumulation accounts (capital accounts, financial accounts, other changes in volume of assets accounts, and revaluation accounts) and balance sheets according to institutional sectors.
 The course is based on the conceptual framework of the System of National Accounts, 2008 (2008 SNA).
 The aim of the course is to provide participants with the necessary skills to compile the sectoral accumulation accounts and the balance sheets.
 The course consists of lectures covering conceptual and methodological issues as well as workshops sessions on practical compilation issues.
 The lectures provide a thorough review of the methodological framework, concepts, and definitions relating to sectoral accumulation accounts and balance sheets, examine potential data sources for their compilation, and illustrate possible compilation techniques and procedures.
 The course also provides a forum for participants to share country practices and experiences relating to the compilation of sectoral accumulation accounts and balance sheets.